PurpleAvatar/multiscale_biological_modeling/_pages/module_1/module_1_home.md

 *Introduction about our next scale: proteins, mRNA, etc. (cell components?).
 We will be using X and Y software.
 Biological networks and extending our particle simulators to answer questions about "why" and "how" unintelligent systems can build nontrivial systems*

+*Here are the learning goals*

+*Sample picture of something interesting*

 **Watch out** file, but this text has something special on the next line so it looks like this {: .notice--primary}